 Our AVO lawyers and practitioners are highly experienced and knowledgeable, and we are committed to helping our clients receive the best possible outcome.

-24 thoughts on “Can You Drop Charges Against Someone Before Court”
+34 thoughts on “Can You Drop Charges Against Someone Before Court”

 Hi I’m just wondering if yous could please help me I pressed charges on my ex partner to please and I don’t want to go ahead with charges anymore I just want to drop charges my ex partner is on tag until he attends court on 24 th January I’m just wanting everything dropped but I’m scared to tell police wat can I do

-1. In Australia, once an offence has been reported and evidence gathered, it’s ultimately up to the police and the court to decide whether to press charges.
+In Australia, once an offence has been reported and evidence gathered, it’s ultimately up to the police and the court to decide whether to press charges.
 This applies even if the victim later wishes to drop the charges.
 In cases of domestic violence, these incidents are considered serious crimes and matters of public concern, not just private matters between involved parties.
-Therefore, the decision to drop the charges is ultimately up to the police and the court system, even if you withdraw your statement.
+Therefore, the decision to drop the charges is ultimately up to the police and the court system, even if you withdraw your statement .

 If a victim withdraws their statement in a domestic violence case (such as an Apprehended Domestic Violence Order or ADVO), the police or court will assess the situation, considering the remaining evidence and the risk to the victim.
-The outcome can vary: the case may be dismissed, or the police may pursue the case without the victim’s statement.
+The outcome can vary: the case may be dismissed, or the police may pursue the case without the victim’s statement .

 If you’re considering withdrawing your statement or have concerns about proceeding with the case, please contact us and we can assist.

-1. I have an ADVO which the police have initiated against my daughter.
+I have an ADVO which the police have initiated against my daughter.
 I seek legal guidance as the hearing is on Tuesday, 29/8.
 I have requested that the ADVO be withdrawn but the Domestic Violence Officer stated that no withdrawal is possible for 12 months.
 I told police on the night of the incident that I did not want to have my daughter charged.
 They stated that since our statements were conflicting, they would issue an AVO.
 Please contact me on 0401 841 158 to discuss what course of action needs to be taken.

-2. My son has been charged with domestic violence.
+My son has been charged with domestic violence.
 I am his mother and the charges are in place from myself.
 However I don’t want these charges to proceed.
 How can I get them dropped

-1. It will be up to the police and court to decide whether to drop domestic violence charges based on the evidence that has been presented to them.
+It will be up to the police and court to decide whether to drop domestic violence charges based on the evidence that has been presented to them.
 There are a few options you can try to seek to have the charges withdrawn.
 Before doing so, ensure that your safety if prioritised and the decision is not influenced by coercion from your ex partner.

 You can then contact the police and explain that you wish to retract or modify your statement as well as your reasons for doing so.
 You may also wish to attend the court hearing so that the Magistrate can take into account your version of events.
 There are, however, implications of withdrawing or modifying your statement so it is advisable that you first consult with an experienced solicitor before undertaking these steps.

-2. My X smashed a front window on my rented house (IV rented for just over 13yrs) an I think the second charge is scratching my car. .
+My X smashed a front window on my rented house (IV rented for just over 13yrs) an I think the second charge is scratching my car. .
 I over reacted not knowing how serious these charges are an as I still very much love her I don’t want her to go to jail .. wat can I do please

-1. You can contact the police station where the initial report was made to request an update or withdrawal of your statement.
+You can contact the police station where the initial report was made to request an update or withdrawal of your statement.
 However, the decision as to whether or not to press charges will ultimately be at the discretion of the police and court based on the evidence presented to them.
 It is important to note that changing your statement may have legal implications, so it is important to seek legal advice from an experienced criminal lawyer before proceeding.

-1. The police or court will consider various factors, including the reason for withdrawal, remaining evidence, and risk to the victim.
+The police or court will consider various factors, including the reason for withdrawal, remaining evidence, and risk to the victim.
 Even if you withdraw your statement, the case might still proceed based on other evidence.
 Please contact us for more info.

-3. Hi I made a statement and they have evidence of my case I want to drop my charges with my partner..
+Hi I made a statement and they have evidence of my case I want to drop my charges with my partner..
 I was emotional at the time and had no one to run to for advice I thought the police would help me but they have made it worse I just want to have my partner back in my life.. they also put a avo against him

-1. Hi Shaelee, if you’re not concerned for your safety and you’re not being coerced into withdrawing the charges, you have the option to contact your local police station and inform them of your desire to withdraw the Apprehended Violence Order (AVO).
+Hi Shaelee, if you’re not concerned for your safety and you’re not being coerced into withdrawing the charges, you have the option to contact your local police station and inform them of your desire to withdraw the Apprehended Violence Order (AVO).
 You may be asked to provide an updated statement, which should detail your reasons for wanting to withdraw the charges and any changes in your circumstances.
 It may be beneficial to have a solicitor assist you in preparing this statement.
 Please be aware that the decision to withdraw the AVO ultimately rests with the police and the court.
 They will consider all the evidence presented before making a determination.

-4. I don’t want my x to go to prison he has stayed away and not bothered or harassed me for 5 months since insident
+I don’t want my x to go to prison he has stayed away and not bothered or harassed me for 5 months since insident

 And is doing a court appointed course